The Secretary of State was asked—

 Vulnerable Persons Relocation Scheme

 All right hon. and hon.
-Members will also associate themselves with your remarks, Mr Speaker.
+Members will associate themselves with your remarks, Mr Speaker.

 It is vital that we help those in greatest need, including those requiring medical treatment and support, which is why we are working closely with local authority and civil society organisations.